 Oversight and sanctions

-In the Latin American landscape, it is widely recognized that there exists an important implementation gap between regulation in political finance and the current levels of weak enforcement in the matter (Casas-Zamora, 2016, p.
+In the Latin American landscape, it is widely recognized that there exists an important implementation gap between regulation in political finance and the current levels of weak its enforcement (Casas-Zamora, 2016, p.
 13).
 Flaws in the oversight institutions encompass characteristics such as the lack of required independence and the legal authority or resources to properly enforce the legislation.
 (OECD, 2016)

 In Chile, it is recognized that the supervisory body on the matter, SERVEL, has several areas of improvement.
 Currently, this institution lacks the legal faculties to implement an oversight role without faculties to levy sanctions, with its main purpose being to supervise administrative procedures.
-In addition, it doesn’t count with the required personnel to properly supervise political finance matters.
-From its permanent plant, only 29% are professionals in charge of supervising on a permanent basis.
-The remaining personnel are in charge of operational tasks.
+In addition, it does not have the required personnel to properly supervise political finance issues.
+From its permanent workforce, only 29% are professionals in charge of supervising on a permanent basis.
+The remaining personnel is in charge of operational tasks.
 In addition, temporary operatives increase only for the election period (Figueroa 2016)

-Furthermore, the new legislation reforms include proposals to expand the institutional capacities of SERVEL.
-They will grant fully autonomy from the executive and the required faculties to properly oversight and levy sanction when parties’ don’t comply with funding regulation.
-Increases and budget and the required staff will also be provided.
+However, the new legislation reforms include proposals to expand the institutional capacities of SERVEL.
+They will grant it full autonomy from the executive and the required faculties to properly oversee and levy sanctions when parties’ don’t comply with funding regulation.
+Budget increases and the required staff will also be provided.

 Integral ecosystem of reforms